Cirufrank/daily-goals/README.md

 ![](https://media.giphy.com/media/jO2VAnKyAtgcSWxxVf/giphy.gif)

 Hey, I get it.
 You sometimes don't feel like you're getting anything done in the sea of tasks you have on your plate.
 Well let me let you in on a secret... you are accomplishing FAR more than you know.
 Don't believe me?
 Well, <a href="https://my-daily-goals.netlify.app/" target="_blank">try out this lovely daily goals web application</a>!
 Each day come on over and set some goals that you'd like to complete by the end of the day.
-Then, as you finish them, retrun to the website and given them a nice, satisfying checkmark ☑.
+Then, as you finish them, retrun to the website and give them a nice, satisfying checkmark ☑.
 The goal will then pop into your daily wins section so that you can lookover all that you've done at the end of each day!

 Need a fresh start?
 We got you covered!
 Just press the restart button 🔃 and all your goals will be wiped away clean, and you'll be ready for a new day to conquer.
 Use this site to celebrate yourself and see just all you've accomplished each day.
 Stay present and no matter what happens, tomorrow is a new day, with a fresh set of accomplshments to take on.